 Enter the date of the A & I Online data snapshot used for the "Current SSDQ Rating" column.
-6/28/2021 conduct DataQs operations within your State, and describe how elevated/appeals requests are handled.
+6/28/2021

 Problem Statement Narrative: Describe any issues encountered for all SSDQ measures not rated as "Good/Green" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).